Angular-momentum pairs in spherical systems: applications to the Galactic centre: Secular VRR Hamiltonian and Asymptotic Limits

 Following \citet{Nayakshin2005}, we analyse the gravitational interaction between two circular rings in a galactic nucleus.
 Consider ring 1 with radius $R_1$ and ring 2 with radius $R_2$.
 These rings are inclined at an angle $I$ to each other.
 We approach this problem using two coordinate systems, denoted as $x,y,z$ for ring 1 and $x',y',z'$ for ring 2, both centred on the SMBH.
 Ring 1 is aligned with the plane defined by $z=0$, while ring 2 corresponds to the plane where $z'=0$.
 The inclination angle $I$ is thus the angle formed between the $z$ and $z'$ axes, and the axes $x$ and $x'$ are aligned along their mutual line of nodes.

 The gravitational torque exerted by ring 2 on ring 1 can be expressed as \citep{Nayakshin2005}:

 where $\eta_1 = m_1/2\pi R_1$ and $\eta_2 = m_2/2\pi R_2$ are the linear mass densities of ring 1 and ring 2, respectively.
 Here, $m_1$ and $m_2$ are the total masses of rings 1 and 2, respectively.
 The integrals are taken over $\phi_1$ and $\phi_2$, which represent the azimuthal angles in the coordinate systems corresponding to ring 1 and ring 2.
-This equation reveals that co-planar rings (\(I = 0\)) exert no gravitational torque on each other, as \(\bm{r}_1 \times \bm{r}_2 = 0\).
-Similarly, for polar orbits, when \(I = \pi/2\), the integral cancels out due to symmetrical contributions from opposite points on ring 2; the system's symmetry also leads to $\left(\tau_{12}\right)_z = 0$.
+This equation reveals that co-planar rings (\(I = 0\)) exert no gravitational torque on each other because the configuration is symmetric.
+Similarly, for polar orbits, when \(I = \pi/2\), the integral cancels out due to equal and opposite contributions from points on opposite sides of ring 2; the system's symmetry also leads to $\left(\tau_{12}\right)_z = 0$.
 Thus, if we now take the rings to represent a star and an IMBH, with \(m_2 \gg m_1\), the \(x\)-component of the torque induces nodal precession of the star's angular momentum vector around that of the IMBH.

 While Eq.~\eqref{eq:tau1} offers an intuitive understanding of the gravitational interactions between two rings, extending this analysis to the $N$-ring system as a whole, and generalising for elliptical orbits, are more conveniently achieved through the Hamiltonian formalism.
 The gravitational interaction-energy of the ring $i$ with all other rings \citep{Kocsis2015} can be written as: